centric-lt/container-workshop/README.md

 Container build is based on initial base image, specified in FROM definition.
 If image name is specified implicitly, then search is done in default public repository, usually `docker.io`.
 If an explicit name is used, then image is pulled from specified repository.

 When searching for an image on https://hub.docker.com/, https://quay.io/search or other public repository, it is important to take into account image publisher.
-For example search for "python" results in mothe than "80000" hist.
+For example search for "python" results in more than "80000" hits.
 There have been cases of malicious content in Docker images in public repositories so a trusted publisher should be used.

 It is advisable to minimize number of RUN commands in the Dockerfiles intended for production use.
 This allows to reduce image size due to reducing need to do multiple changes for the same FS block and smaller layer diff.